hclimente/hclimente.github.io/_posts/2025-02-09-graph-properties.md

 They gave letters to randomly chosen people from Nebraska and Kansas, each of which was to reach a target random person from Massachusetts.
 To that end, they could only give it to their friend or relative they thought was most likely to know the target.
 These, in turn, were meant to do the same; and so on, until eventually the letter would reach the target.
 The majority of letters never reached their target; but those who did, made it in 5 to 6 hops.

-This ultimately lead to the postulation of the [six degrees of separation](https://en.wikipedia.org/wiki/Six_degrees_of_separation) and the realization that social graphs are small world graphs.
+This ultimately lead to the postulation of the six degrees of separation, and the realization that social graphs are small world graphs.

 {% enddetails %}